BrazilCoach: Marcus Oliveira

 However, their seventh-placed ranking could have been even higher had they not come up against the legendary French in the quarter-final.
 An emotionally drained Brazil were outclassed, losing 27:34, but that could fuel the fire of the squad going into Tokyo 2020.

-The highlight for them on home soil five years ago was undoubtably their 33:30 preliminary group victory over eventual bronze medallists Germany, who they will face at Tokyo 2020, as well as the French again.
-But it is their third match in Japan, against Spain, which is likely to be the most emotional as Spain’s coach, Jordi Ribera, was the Brazil coach who led them to that historic rank in Rio.
+The highlight for them on home soil five years ago was undoubtably their 33:30 preliminary group victory over eventual bronze medallists Germany, who they will face at the three-nation tournament – and again at Tokyo 2020.

-The Brazilians qualified for Japan thanks to a second place at the Tokyo Handball Qualification 2020 – Men’s Tournament 1 in Podgorica, Montenegro last March.
+The Brazilians qualified for Japan thanks to a second place at the Tokyo Handball Qualification 2020 Tournament 1 in Podgorica, Montenegro last March.

 A heavy loss to Norway (20:32) in their opening game, followed by wins against Republic of Korea and South American rivals Chile, meant it was an anxious wait right until the very last game between Norway and Korea to see if they qualified, but the Europeans duly obliged and took a 15-goal win to secure celebrations for the team in the yellow shirts.